-MOBILE, Ala. — You're looking for that flash, that glimpse that they can actually do this.
+MOBILE, Ala. — You're looking for that flash, that brief glimpse that they can actually do this.

 And both Northwestern's Kain Colter and Georgia Southern's Jerick McKinnon have accomplished those type of "ooh" moments this week at the Senior Bowl, showing flashes at wide receiver and running back, respectively, as they attempt to make the conversion from their college position of quarterback.

-The NFL won't accept them for their passing skills alone — although early in the week, it looked as if the North team should at least have given Colter a chance to throw, given the way the quarterbacks were struggling.
-But Colter and McKinnon have enough athleticism and skills for pro teams to consider them elsewhere.
+The NFL won't accept them for their passing skills alone — although early in the week, it looked as if the North team should at least have given Colter a chance to throw some, given the way the quarterbacks were struggling.
+But Colter and McKinnon have enough athleticism and translatable skills for pro teams to consider them elsewhere.

-Days later, the hit still resonates — a welcome-to-Mobile moment that announced McKinnon's steady presence throughout the week.
+Days later, the hit still resonates — a welcome-to-Mobile moment that announced McKinnon's steady presence all through the week.

 "Ooh, that's embarrassing!" said New York Jets head coach Rex Ryan as he watched McKinnon's big pop of the bigger linebacker.